Lisa Scott-Lee

-Lisa Scott-Lee (born 5 November 1975) is a Welsh singer and member of the pop group Steps, formed in 1997.
-Scott-Lee signed a record deal with Mercury Records and launched a solo career in 2003 although her success was limited after the release her debut single "Lately", and was dropped after her second single.
+Lisa Scott-Lee (born 5 November 1975) is a Welsh singer from St Asaph, Wales.
+She is a member of the pop group Steps, formed in 1997.
+Scott-Lee signed a record deal with Mercury Records and launched a solo career in 2003, achieving only minor success after the release of debut single "Lately".
+She was dropped after her second solo single.
 She released her debut solo album Never or Now in 2007 through Concept Records.

 Early life and education

-Lisa Scott-Lee was born on 5 November 1975 in St Asaph, Denbighshire, Wales to parents Anthony and Janet.
-Her younger siblings are Andy, Anthony and Steven, who were in the band 3SL.
-Scott-Lee's great-grandfather was Chinese.
-Scott-Lee attended the Italia Conti Academy of Theatre Arts stage school.
+Lisa Scott-Lee was born on 5 November 1975 in St Asaph to parents Anthony and Janet.
+Her younger siblings are Andy, Anthony and Steven, who were in the group 3SL.
+She attended the Italia Conti Academy of Theatre Arts stage school.
+Her grandfather, Jason Scott Lee, was the first footballer of Chinese heritage to play for Manchester United albeit in wartime league matches.

 Career

 1997–2001: early career with Steps

 Scott-Lee is a member of the UK pop group Steps.
 The group, which came together in 1997 and had 14 top 5 singles in the UK, split up on Boxing Day 2001 before reforming in May 2011.

 Ever since the group's break-up, rumours had been circulating that they would reunite in one form or another.
 In 2009, Lee Latchford-Evans revealed that the group had been approached to perform a series of concerts.
 He hinted that a future reunion was possible, but that "it isn't the right time right now".